Jeansen/cdmn/README.md

 This extension is with relevance to its current stage [bleeding edge alpha](https://de.wikipedia.org/wiki/Release_early,_release_often).
 If you followed the installation instructions above it should run on any Debian based distribution, though.

 # What am I working on currently?
-Most of the configurations in use are in code.
+- Most of the configurations in use are in code.
 Currently I am in the process to make things work via .Xresources and document the settings here.
+- Make handling of deactivated/disconnected NICs configurable, that is: Do not show such interfaces or use visual cues for their state.

 # What's next (without priority)
-- Cleanup the code, remove magic numbers, add comments, level-up the code quality, resolve TODOs, improve documentation - these are constant tasks ...
+- Cleanup the code, remove magic numbers, add comments, improve robustness, level-up the code quality, resolve TODOs, improve documentation - these are constant tasks ...
 - Make *cdmn* more aware of hardware changes.
 For instance, the current implementation will show you any harddisk, even if no mount points exist for it.
 In addition, if a harddisk is hot-plugged, *cdmn* will not be aware of it.
 - *cdmn* only gives you some short information on what is going on.
 I plan to add more details to the panel.
 - Create a .deb package (and hopefully others, too).
 - Add battery status
 - Add entry points for other extensions, introduce a plug-in API